thedynamiclinker/ld/Mission.md

 ![[restaurant-1.jpg]]

-The bars come in several varieties, but the majority are either:

-Night clubs or party locations, like this:
+As for the bars, there are night clubs or party places.

+They look something like this:

 ![[nightclub-1.jpg]]

-Breweries or tasting rooms, where the focus is almost entirely on the beer or wine itself.
+Then there are the breweries and tasting rooms, where the focus is all on the beer or wine itself.

+They look like this:

 ![[brewery-1-barn-door.jpg]]